|

-Grain/Texture: Grain is interlocked, with a medium to coarse texture and good natural luster.
+Grain/Texture: Grain tends to be slightly interlocked (though sometimes straight), with a medium to coarse texture and good natural luster.

 Odor: Has a strongly unpleasant odor when green, which mostly disappears once dried.